joostdecock/site/_includes/measurements/hipscircumference.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="hipscircumference" %}

 The **hips circumference** is measured at the top of your hipbones.